Olmstead Place Historical State Park

-Early in the fall of 1875, a young family crossed over Snoqualmie Pass on horseback into a wide, sparsely settled valley.
+Early in the fall of 1875, the Olmstead family crossed over Snoqualmie Pass on horseback into a wide, sparsely settled valley.
 Bunch grass reached to the stirrups in places.
-Passing through the rough beginnings of a town called Ellensburg, they settled a few miles to its east.
-Here the soil was deep and of high quality.
+Passing through the rough beginnings of a town called Ellensburgh (the name was changed to Ellensburg in 1894 ), they settled a few miles to its east.
 A creek cut through the fields, flowing from nearby hills.

-Samuel died in January of 1882, but the family decided to carry on the development of the farm.
-The Olmstead farm witnessed and mirrored the transition from pioneer to modern life.
-With the arrival of the railroad in 1886, farm settlement grew rapidly.
+The Olmstead family transitioned through the decades from pioneer to contemporary life.
+With the arrival of the railroad in 1886, farm settlement grew rapidly in the valley.
 Goods and services became readily available and easily traded.
 Farm mechanization enhanced output capabilities.
-The Olmstead family eventually switched to dairy farming.
-The switch was successful, and Olmstead dairy products were marketed over a wide area.
+The Olmstead family made a successful switch from beef to dairy farming in 1892.

 They built a large house and red barn in between 1906 and 1908.
-Electricity arrived, along with diesel and gas tractors, national markets and world wars, and the ushering in of modern culture.
-Sarah Olmstead passed away in 1917, having seen her children become established and successful in carrying out the farm responsibilities.
-The transition to modern agriculture was in full gear.
+Electricity arrived, along with diesel and gas tractors, national markets and world wars.

-After living on the homestead nearly their whole lives, Leta May and Clareta Smith, granddaughters of Samuel and Sarah, deeded the entire farm to the Washington State Parks and Recreation Commission in 1968.
-They envisioned the development of a historical farm which would accurately relate the story of the growth of agriculture and the struggles and dreams of a pioneer family farm to generations to come.
+Leta May and Clareta Smith, granddaughters of Samuel and Sarah, lived on the homestead most of their lives.
+They deeded the ranch to the Washington State Parks and Recreation Commission in 1968.
+Their gift for generations to come is an authentic historical farm which relates the story of the struggles and dreams of homesteading families hand-in-hand with the growth of agriculture.